owen62/Starsflaw/README.md

    - Docker

       Some chalenge require Docker to be lauched.
-Go to https://docs.docker.com/get-docker/ to install docker.
+Go to https://docs.docker.com/get-docker/ to install it.
       First pull the images apache2 and mysql on your terminal with the command: docker pull httpd and docker pull mysql When it's done you need to create a container for the challenge xss, reverse-shell, RSA and dirbuster.